mattermost/docs/source/overview/mattermost-cloud-overview.rst

 You are billed for active users in your workspace.
 An active user:

 - Has created an account and joined a workspace and shows as **Active** in **System Console > Users**.
-- Counts towards your monthly bill for each day they are active in the billing period.
+- Counts towards your monthly invoice for each day they are active in the billing period.

 Users deactivated by a System Administrator are no longer counted toward future monthly invoices.